teixeira-fernando/SetupWebDriverIOAndSuperTest/README.md

-# E2E Tests with WebDriver IO - Setup
+# E2E Tests with WebDriver IO and API tests with SuperTest - Setup

 # Stack:
 * NPM